LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ## Installation: tools and libraries - I

-* udocker executes containers using external tools and libraries that are enhanced and packaged for use with udocker.
+* `udocker` executes containers using external tools and libraries that are enhanced and packaged for use with `udocker`.
 * To complete the installation, download and install the required tools and libraries.

 ```bash